Questions about the history and work of the Kunststoff-Institut Lüdenscheid

 Who is behind the Kunststoff-Institut?

 The Kunststoff-Institut has two shareholders.
 The majority shareholder (76%) is a supporting association, and the other shareholder (24%) is the Municipality of Lüdenscheid.
-Currently (as of September 2017), more than 340 German, European and overseas companies are members of the supporting association.
+Currently (as of Mai 2020), more than 380 German, European and overseas companies are members of the supporting association.

 What is the meaning of “an institute associated with the university of applied sciences Fachhochschule Südwestfalen”?